rbatorsky/intro-to-galaxy-ngs-sarscov2/lessons/01_Obtain_Data.md

 <img src="../img/data/new_history.png" width="200">

 ## Step 2: Obtaining our Data
 Our dataset is a SARS-CoV-2 Next Generation Sequencing sample.
-In this section we'll obtain our reference data and our reads and prepare for alignment.
+In this section we'll obtain our reference data and our NGS reads in preparation for alignment.

-The following steps will walk you through how to run the tools.
-In each step certain parameters are set.
-If a parameter option appears on the screen but this tutorial doesn't mention how to set it, leave it at the default.

 ### Import the SARS-CoV2 genome and gene annotation from NCBI
 - On the left hand side tool panel, click the **Upload icon**

 <img src="../img/data/upload.png" width="200">

 - Click **Paste/Fetch data**

-- Paste the following urls, which specify the location of the original SARS-CoV-2 Alpha genome, in the grey box:
+- We will download our reference data for the original SARS-CoV-2 genome from NCBI, via the commonly used  [https://ftp.ncbi.nlm.nih.gov/genomes/](https://ftp.ncbi.nlm.nih.gov/genomes/).
+Paste the following URLs in the grey box:

 ```
 https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/009/858/895/GCF_009858895.2_ASM985889v3/GCF_009858895.2_ASM985889v3_genomic.fna.gz
 https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/009/858/895/GCF_009858895.2_ASM985889v3/GCF_009858895.2_ASM985889v3_genomic.gff.gz
 ```

 - This is what you should see:

 <img src="../img/data/upload_final.png" width="700">

 - Click **Start** followed by **Close**

 - Two jobs will appear in the History, Grey (pending) -> Orange (running) -> Green (complete).

-- Rename the genome and give the file the correct format
+- Rename the genome and give the file the correct Datatype.
+A datatype in Galaxy determines how tools will handle Datasets.
   - On the green box for the file ending in fna.gz, click on the **pencil icon**
   - replacing the URL in the name with "genome"
   - clicking **Save**
   - Click on the **Datatypes** tab, and under **New Type** type fasta (Note: careful not to select the datatype fasta.gz)
   - Click **Change Datatype**

-- Rename the genes and give the file the correct format
+- Rename the genes and give the file the correct Datatype
   - On the green box for the file ending in gff.gz, click on the **pencil icon**
   - Replacing the URL in the name with "genes"
   - clicking **Save**